Phenomenology of

 result, and the solid black lines refer to the conventional Planck

-spectrum.
+spectrum of energy density.
 All quantities are dimensionless in natural units (c=hbar=k=1).
 In

 particular, Y=omega/T is the dimensionless frequency.

-that describes photon propagation: The observation
+could describe photon propagation: The observation

 of large, cold, and dilute clouds of atomic hydrogen inbetween spiral